87 Best Archaeological Sites on Crete Island

 • 4.3 of 5

-The Dikteon Cave, a sanctuary hidden by the Titaness Rhea to safeguard her son, Zeus, from his father Cronus’s grim propensity to devour his offspring, also serves as the backdrop for the amorous tale of Zeus and Princess Europa.
-Nestled on the craggy northern flanks of Mount Dikti at an elevation of 1025 meters, near the village of Psychro, this site is affectionately named after the village itself and stands as one of Crete’s most frequented archaeological destinations.
+Cave of Zeus is a legendary sanctuary where, according to mythology, the Titaness Rhea hid her son Zeus to protect him from his father Cronus, who had a grim habit of devouring his children.
+It also serves as the backdrop for the mythological tale of Zeus and Princess Europa.
+Nestled on the rugged northern slopes of Mount Dikti, at an elevation of 1,025 meters near the village of Psychro, the cave – often referred to as the Dikteon Cave or Psychro Cave – is one of Crete’s most visited archaeological and mythological sites.

 • Smari Citadel